The Saturdays: Filmography

 In mid-2008, the Saturdays made a cameo appearance in Hollyoaks Later.
 The group was featured performing in the episode and were also featured talking to the cast members, their "fans".
 In 2009, they appeared in an episode of BBC TV series "Myths" which was their first acting role as a band.
 They played a singing group called the Syrens in a modern version of The Odyssey, with Una Foden as "Peisone".
 In 2010, the Saturdays filmed a documentary series, The Saturdays: 24/7, for ITV2, which witnessed the group touring while promoting the upcoming release of their single "Missing You", and recording sessions for their first extended play, Headlines!.
 The documentary had six episodes.
 The group later announced that the show aimed to prove that there is no bitchiness in the group like the papers always rumour.
 "You always see in the papers, that me and girls are always arguing, we really don't, and there is no bitching at all."
 In the first episode of The Saturdays: 24/7 the band were shown gigging around the UK, without King, after she was taken ill after being bitten by a horse-fly The show was a success and later the band confirmed another show, The Saturdays: What Goes On Tour, which was also a six-part fly on the wall documentary for Channel 4.
 The programme featured the girls on tour and what happens on tour with the group and promotional activities including beginning to record their third studio album.
-The Saturdays then appeared in an episode of Ghosthunting with... towards then end of 2010, in which Yvette Fielding guided them through haunted locations.
+The Saturdays then appeared in an episode of Ghosthunting with... towards the end of 2010, in which Yvette Fielding guided them through haunted locations.
 The Saturdays later released a DVD of them performing on tour, titled The Saturdays: Headlines Live! which was only included with the Deluxe Fan Edition of On Your Radar.

-Before the group, Frankie Sandford and Rochelle Humes (then Wiseman) were regular cast members in children's musical television comedy, I Dream, where they appeared along with other members from S Club 8.
+Before the group, Frankie Bridge (then Sandford) and Rochelle Humes (then Wiseman) were regular cast members in children's musical television comedy, I Dream, where they appeared along with other members from S Club 8.
 The programme, aimed at (and mostly about) teenagers, which aired in 2004 (see 2004 in British television).
 It was set at an esteemed performing arts college near Barcelona, Spain, and focuses on thirteen youths who are invited to enroll at the college, Avalon Heights, over the summer.
-Mollie King appeared on The X Factor as a solo act and in a group in a bid to find fame as singer.
+Mollie King appeared on The X Factor as a solo act and in a group in a bid to find fame as a singer.
 Vanessa White made common appearances on Almost Famous as well as a Cheesestrings advert.